Tracklaying race of 1869: Record-setting pace

-On August 17, 1868, UP crews laid 4+1/2 mi of track in a single day; their bragging aroused a competitive instinct in Charles Crocker, head of the CP, who instructed his construction superintendent James Harvey Strobridge to beat it.
-CP crews responded by laying a few feet beyond 6 mi on August 19, and UP's riposte was to lay 8 mi of track in a single day on October 26, working from 3 AM until midnight.
+On August 17, 1868, UP crews laid 4+1/2 mi of track in a single day; their bragging aroused a competitive instinct in CP chief Charles Crocker, who instructed his construction superintendent James Harvey Strobridge to beat it.
+CP crews responded by laying a few feet beyond 6 mi on August 19.
+UP's riposte was to lay 8 mi of track in a single day on October 26, working from 3 a.m. until midnight.

 The disparity in pace continued into 1869; on February 18, Oliver Ames Jr., president of UP, testified before the Congressional Pacific Railroad Committee, pointing out that while the CP was 200 mi from the prearranged meeting spot in Ogden, Utah, the UP was only 30 mi away, and should be entitled to continue building west past Ogden.
 CP's Huntington, also testifying that day, retorted UP's pace was purchased at the cost of quality.
 On March 12, 1869 Mark Hopkins sent the coded message "Roving Delia Fish Dance" to Huntington, letting him know his crews were laying 4 mi of track per day regularly.
 This proved the production gains of adopting Casement's techniques and set the stage for the Ten Mile Day of April 28, 1869.